phalcon-orphanage/docs/en/api/phalcon_db.md

 ```php
 public function execute(): bool;
 ```
-Allows to executes the statement again.
+Allows to execute the statement again.
 Some database systems don't support scrollable cursors.
-So, as cursors are forward only, we need to execute the cursor again to fetch rows from the begining
+So, as cursors are forward only, we need to execute the cursor again to fetch rows from the beginning

 ```php